jundalisay/superb/content/en/research/sarkar/yogic-treatments/hydrocele.md

-+++
+---
+title: "Natural Remedies for Hydrocele"
+heading: "Yogic Treatments and Natural Remedies"
+date: 2022-01-28
+author: "PR Sarkar"
-title= "Natural Remedies for Hydrocele" description= "During intercourse or a wet dream, spermatozoa are emitted in the semen.
-If the semen cannot find an outlet, or if its flow is unnaturally obstructed, then the semen decomposes in the storage sacks." image= "/photos/med/hydro.jpg" linkb= "/research/sarkar/yogic-treatments/high-blood-pressure" linkbtext= "blood pressure" linkf= "/research/sarkar/yogic-treatments/infertility-female" linkftext= "infertility"
+description: "During intercourse or a wet dream, spermatozoa are emitted in the semen.
+If the semen cannot find an outlet, or if its flow is unnaturally obstructed, then the semen decomposes in the storage sacks"
-+++
+image: "/photos/med/hyrdo.jpg"
+icon: "/flags/in.png"
+---

 ## Symptoms